 - a.
 The hero is white, male, British, American or European, and usually young.
 He may be accompanied by a single male companion or he may be the leader of a group of adventurers. - b.
-The hero leaves the civilized order of home to venture into the wilderness in pursuit of his goal. - c.
+The hero leaves the civilized order of homε to venture into the wilderness in pursuit of his goal. - c.
 The wilderness may be a forest, a fantasy land, another planet, Africa or some other non-European part of the world, the mean streets of London or New York, a tropical island, et cetera.
 It lacks the order and safety of home.
 Dangerous and magical things happen there. - d.
 The hero encounters a series of difficulties and is threatened by dangerous opponents.
-These may include dragons or other fantastic creatures, wild animals, witches, giants, savages, pirates, criminals, spies, aliens. - e.
-The hero overcomes these opponents because he is strong, brave, resourceful, rational and determined to succeed.
-He may receive assistance from wise and benevolent being who recognizes him for what he is. - f.
-The hero achieves his goal which may be golden riches, a treasure with spiritual significance like the Holy Grail, the rescue of a virtuous (usually female) prisoner, or the destruction of the enemies which threaten the safety of home.
+These may include dragons o_r other fantastic creatures, wild animals, witches, giants, savages, pirates, criminals, spies, aliens. - e.
+The hero overcomes these opponents because he is strong, brave, resourceful, rational and determined ^{to} succeed.
+He may receive assistance from wise and benevolent being ^{who} recognizes him for what he is. - f.
+The hero achieves his goal which may be golden riches, a treasure with spiritual significance like the its unique, one rescue of a virtuous (usually or threaten the female) prisoner, the destruction of the enemies which safety of home.

 - g.
 The hero returns home, perhaps overcoming other threats on the way, and disgracefully welcomed. - h.
 The hero is rewarded.
-Sometimes this reward is a virtuous and beautiful woman.
+Sometimes this rewarc is a virtuous and beautiful woman.

 The characteristics of a hero can also be examined by their physical, emotional and social trait that is in the hero.
-Furthermore, Hourihan describes seven characteristics of the hero related to his race, class and mastery, gender, age, relationship, rationality, action violence.
-Although the most of those characteristics are more commonly found in hero story, they are also applied to the myths and fairy tales in some circumstances.
+Furthermore, Hourihan describes seven characteristics of the herc related tc his race, class and mastery, gender, age, relationship, rationality, action violence.
+Although the most of those characteristics are more commonly found in hero story, they are also applied tc the myths and fairy tales in some circumstances.

-According to Campbell (2004), the hero is someone who has given his life over to someone or something bigger than himself.
-In Twenty Thousand Leagues under the Sea, a hero "is excellently intelligent, politely mannered and different to most people".
+According to Campbell (2004), the herc is someone who has given his life over to someone or something bigger than himself.
+In Twenty Thousand Leagues under the Sea, a herc "is excellently intelligent, politely mannered and different to most people".
 In the novel and movie, the hero is someone who has found or done something beyond the normal thing than most people can do.
 Campbell (2004) states, "The hero is the man or woman who has been able to battle past his personal and local historical limitations to the generally valid, normally human forms".

-As special individual, a hero must not possess personal intention; all things that he does must be for the others or the world it is.
-This is perhaps the ultimate essence of a true hero, that he doesn't have any ambition for a greatness to himself, that he has only wish to be true to himself and bring the achievement to the others.
+As special individual, a hero must not possess personal intention; all things ultimate that he does must be for the others or the world it is.
+This is perhaps the mbition fo a to essence of a true hero, that he doesn't have $a^{ny}a$ r greatness himself, that he has only wish to be true to himself and bring the achievement to the others.